anquanscan/sec-tools/README.md

 [Kumo](https://github.com/cbrnrd/Kumo): :mouse: A lightweight remote administration tool written in Java
 [Spotify-Internal](https://github.com/R3nzTheCodeGOD/Spotify-Internal): Remove ads and add extra features for spotify desktop version.
 [mitaka](https://github.com/ninoseki/mitaka): A browser extension for OSINT search
 [blockchain-storage-react](https://github.com/codewithpom/blockchain-storage-react): A react app which can post your files to ipfs and they will be stored on it forever and without any security vulnerability and storage limits.
+[strelka](https://github.com/target/strelka): Real-time, container-based file scanning at enterprise scale